rajat-sunda/GDT-tool/README.md

 ## 1. What this tool does

-When you build something out of multiple parts, a car body, a bracket assembly, anything with holes or slots that need to line up, the tolerance on any one part's drawing isn't the whole story.
+When you build something out of multiple parts — a car body, a bracket assembly, anything with holes or slots that need to line up — the tolerance on any one part's drawing isn't the whole story.
 Once parts get joined together, the joints themselves add variation, and that variation stacks up.
 This tool calculates that stack-up.